 The key to weight loss, though, is building muscle as fat melts away.
 That is the importance of exercise in the process.

-And that leads us to fitness adaptation, and by this I mean the physiological, anatomical, and neurological changes in your body as you exercise and improve nutrition.
+And that leads us to fitness adaptation, and by this I mean the metabolic, muscular, and neurological changes in your body as you exercise and improve nutrition.

 What happens in your body, to put it simply, is that when you strength train once a week, sometimes two, your muscles think it’s a temporary thing.
-They ?let? you do the work, but go back to their normal states when you?re done.
-There?s little permanent adaptation.

-Your muscular system says, ?We realize now we have to adapt to the new routine in order to produce the energy and fuel to support the work.?
-And so your body – the muscles, neurological pathways, tendons, ligaments, etc. – starts to change.
+Your muscular system says, “We realize now we have to adapt to the new routine in order to produce the energy and fuel to support the work.”

-That?s fitness adaptation.
-And that?s when you?ll really see the changes in your body.
-You should see some change in your weight, but you?ll also really see the changes in how your body is shaped.
-You should feel extra room in jeans and shirts.
-You?ll feel more mobility and more energy in your step.
+And that’s when you’ll really see the changes in your body.
+You should see some change in your weight, but you’ll also really see the changes in how your body is shaped.

 Working with a personal trainer, coach, and/or nutrition expert can really help fitness adaptation, or at least make some of it easier.